First of all, please have some important things in consideration:

 – Detachable plain black cable.
 I don’t like the quality of the cable but it’s possible to change it if needed.

-– Currently the second best KZ IEMs I own.
+– Currently one of the best KZ IEMs I own.
 Sure there is some hype on the community about these, because after all we are talking about a 2 dynamic driver + 2 balanced armature IEM for less than 40€ at the time of their release.

 – Their sound has all the good vibes of the KZ IE8, plus one amazing bass that doesn’t overtake the music even if you are hearing metal.
 They are detailed and very fun to hear but they can cause some fatigue in the long run with some types of music.

 – Noise isolation is decent but the fitting inside the ear is not for everyone, some adjustments should be made for a comfortable fit and even so they can hurt a little in long listening sessions.
 In terms of comfort these IEMs are not for people with small ears.

 – The shells are mode of plastic, they are sturdy enough but not amazing.